openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 3) User sets user-defined tag to delete which is created using external tools.\
    There is no validation check involved for creator of user-defined tag.
 Any user-defined tag added by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

 4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type has scope limited to cluster-level.
-Individual AWS resource-level user-defined tag management is not supported.

 The Infrastructure resource example to use spec for api changes